Arrhythmiagamer23/GDPS-2.3-Extension/README.md

 ### Credits:
 RoadHogStudios: Lead Developer and Modifier of Remina GDPS mod.<br>
 Lil2kki: Remina GDPS mod owner.<br>
-GDL7u7: New decoration Textures for objects.
+GDL7u7: New decoration Textures for objects.<br>
+BootDark: Final Dash Orb Object Sprites.<br>
+OmegaFalcon: Spider Dash Orb Sprite.

 ## Why is it not in the geode index?
 They said this to Lil2kki.